michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 - adj: not capable of being surmounted or overcome
 - adj: impossible to surmount
 ### Family
+- insurmountable: insurmountably+
-insurmountable: insurmountably+;surmount: surmountable, surmounted, surmounter, surmounting, surmounts;surmountable: insurmountable, unsurmountable;surmounted: surmountedest
+- surmount: surmountable, surmounted, surmounter, surmounting, surmounts
+- surmountable: insurmountable, unsurmountable
+- surmounted: surmountedest
 ### Examples
 - In 1959, Raymond Williams described the seemingly insurmountable gulf between the progressive intellectuals of his day and the great bulk of the population.
 - Good intentions won’t begin to address a problem that’s becoming insurmountable.